Tahsin-20/NeuroStroke-ML/README.md

 - Precision-recall curves and ROC curves across all four models
 - A confusion matrix for the final model

-Full numeric results and plots are in the notebook — see `notebooks/` below.
+Full numeric results and plots are in the notebook — see `Stroke_Prediction.ipynb` below.

 ## Explainability (SHAP)